Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Design in practice

-Turn guidance on reliability engineering discipline and systemic operations management into concrete operational decisions: alert interfaces, runbook boundaries, and rollback strategy.
+Turn reliability goals into concrete operating decisions: alerting rules, runbook boundaries, and rollback strategies.

 Decision quality